Interpreters and Translation Services

 Standard

-Members of Parliament serve constituents who speak many different languages and sometimes it is necessary to engage the services of an interpreter or a translation service.
+Members of Parliament serve constituents who speak many different languages and whilst some people may bring a friend with them, or you may have some local community groups who may be able to help, sometimes it is necessary to engage the services of an interpreter or a translation service.

 The House of Commons does not provide interpretation and translation services, but the cost of engaging such services can be covered by IPSA under ‘translation services. ‘